A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

 \textbf{\underline{GMNN}}~\citep{GMNN2019} formulates the EA problem as graph matching between two \emph{topic entity graphs}.
 Every entity in a KG corresponds to a topic entity graph, which is formed by the one-hop neighbors of the entity and the corresponding relation predicates (i.e., edges).
 Such a graph represents the local context information of the entity.
 GMNN uses a graph matching model to model the similarity of two topic entity graphs, which indicates the probability of the two corresponding entities being aligned.

-The graph matching model consists of four layers, including an input representation layer, a node-level matching layer, a graph-level matching layer, and a prediction layer.
-The input representation layer uses a GCN to encode two topic entity graphs and obtain entity embeddings.
-The node-level matching layer computes the cosine similarity between the embeddings of every pair of entities from two topic entity graphs.
-This layer further computes an attentive sum of entity embeddings as follows:

-where $\alpha_{i, j}$ is the cosine similarity between entity $e_i$ in a topic graph and entity $e_j$ in another topic graph.
+The graph matching model consists of four layers, including an input representation layer, a node-level matching layer, a graph-level matching layer, and a prediction layer. {The input representation layer uses a GCN to encode two topic entity graphs and obtain entity embeddings.} The node-level matching layer computes the cosine similarity between the embeddings of every pair of entities from two topic entity graphs.
+This layer further computes an attentive sum of entity embeddings as follows: where $\alpha_{i, j}$ is the cosine similarity between entity $e_i$ in a topic graph and entity $e_j$ in another topic graph.
 This computation is done for entities from both two topic entity graphs.
-The resultant weighted sum of embeddings serves as the input to the graph-level matching layer.
-The graph-level matching layer runs a GCN on each topic entity graph to further propagate the local information throughout the topic entity graph.
-The output embeddings of the GCN is then fed to a fully-connected neural network followed by the element-wise max and mean pooling method to get the graph matching representations for each topic entity graph.
-Finally the prediction layer takes the graph matching representation as input and uses a softmax regression function to predict entity alignment.
+The resultant weighted sum of embeddings serves as the input to the graph-level matching layer. {The graph-level matching layer runs a GCN on each topic entity graph to further propagate the local information throughout the topic entity graph.
+The output embeddings of the GCN is then fed to a fully-connected neural network followed by the element-wise max and mean pooling method to get the graph matching representations for each topic entity graph.} Finally the prediction layer takes the graph matching representation as input and uses a softmax regression function to predict entity alignment.

 \textbf{\underline{MuGNN}}~\citep{MuGNN2019} addresses the structural heterogeneity between KGs that may result in dissimilar embeddings of the entities that should be aligned.
 To reconcile the heterogeneity (i.e., the difference) between the structures of $\mathcal{G}_1$ and $\mathcal{G}_2$, MuGNN uses a multi-channel GNN in the embedding module to encode a KG in multiple channels towards \textit{KG completion} and \textit{pruning exclusive entities}.